 for an entirely remote fall 2020 semester.

-Emergency Fund for Women of Color
+Emergency Fund for Students of Color

 How to Apply

 Please note: An emergency is an unexpected, serious and urgent situation, or unanticipated event, requiring prompt action.
 Examples include treatment for an acute medical or dental condition, payment for medication, replacement of eyeglasses, and travel funds for an urgent family matter.
-The Emergency Fund is not a replacement for financial aid, and is intended to cover incidental and unexpected expenses of modest amounts.
+The emergency fund is not a replacement for financial aid, and is intended to cover incidental and unexpected expenses of modest amounts.